 Deferred taxes are recognised for all temporary differences between the carrying amount of assets and liabilities and their tax bases and are recorded using the liability method.
 They are calculated according to the regulations and the tax rates that have been adopted or announced as at the balance sheet date and taking into account the company's tax status on the reporting date.
-Deferred taxes are calculated at a rate of 28%.
+Deferred tax assets and liabilities are calculated at the rate of 25% applicable for financial years beginning in 2022.
 In accordance with IAS 12, the calculated amounts are not discounted.